 Have you ever thought about adopting a pet?
 If the answer is no, you should because, according to a study, human-pet interactions can improve mood, focus, and social skills.
 Furthermore, scientists have found that cat owners are far less prone to heart conditions than other types of pet owners.

 In addition, the cat’s purr has been often linked to mental healing capabilities – the frequency of a feline’s purr can help you reach an emotional balance while alleviating some of the symptoms associated with chronic mental illnesses.

-    Meditation, especially mindfulness-based therapies, have shown exceptional results in patients with anxiety disorders and ADHD.
+Meditation, especially mindfulness-based therapies, has shown exceptional results in patients with anxiety disorders and ADHD.
 Breathing techniques derived from yoga exercises can also improve your focus and promote emotional stability.
 Most psychiatrists agree that patients would be inclined to choose meditation over medication since it’s a cheaper and relatively side-effect-free alternative.

 For instance, transcendental meditation – a technique that promotes self detachment and harmony – has helped patients with stress, anxiety, and schizophrenia, to some degree.
 Furthermore, meditation has also shown remarkable results as a complementary PTSD therapy.

 For long, medical researchers have suspected a correlation between diet and mental illness.
 Throughout the last decades, this link has become more and more obvious.
 Thus, doctors have discovered that diets rich in sugary, fried, and highly processed foods could increase the risk of developing a severe mental illness like depression by 60 percent.

 On the other hand, patients with well-balanced diets that include vegetables, nuts, fish, olive oil, and fruits have just a 35 percent chance of developing depression.
 Moreover, MRI-based studies have revealed that the above mentioned food groups could improve hippocampal activity, a brain area associated with navigation and short- and long-term memory.